 All students living on campus are required to purchase a meal plan each semester.
 Check online at msubillingsdining.sodexomyway.com for meal plans, benefits of the plan, and services.

 Western Undergraduate Exchange (WUE)

 City College at Montana State University Billings participates in the Western Undergraduate Exchange (WUE), a program of the Western Interstate Commission for Higher Education and other western states.
 Through WUE, students from Alaska, Oregon, California, Colorado, Nevada, South Dakota, Hawaii, New Mexico, Utah, Idaho, North Dakota, Washington, and Wyoming may enroll in degree programs paying resident tuition plus 50 percent of that amount (plus other fees that are paid by all students).
 Students should be aware that the Montana Board of Regents may change regulations concerning Montana's participation in the WUE Program.
-Students may contact the Office of Admissions and Records at City College at MSU Billings, (406) 247-3000 or 1-800-565-MSUB for more information.
+Students may contact the Office of Admissions at City College, (406) 247-3000 or 1-800-565-MSUB for more information.

 Determination of Resident Fee Status

 The Montana University System classifies all applicants for admission and students as either in-state or out-of-state.
 The basic rules for making the classification are found in Board of Regent’s policy.
 It is each student’s responsibility to secure and review a copy of the policy.
 Failure to be aware of the rules will not be cause for granting exceptions to them.
 A copy of the policy is available from the Office of Admissions at City College at Montana State University Billings.
 Each residency determination is based on the unique set of facts found in each individual's case.
 If students have questions regarding their case, they should contact the Office of Admissions.